 INSTRUCTIONS

-- Heat a large heavy bottomed pan to high heat and add the ghee and oil.
+- Heat a large bottomed pan to high heat and add the ghee and oil.
 Once hot, add the onions and fry for 5-6 minutes or until lightly golden.
-Add the garlic, ginger and whole green chillies and saute for about a minute.
+Add the garlic, ginger, and whole green chilies and saute for about a minute.

 - Uncover and increase heat to high.
 Fry for 10 minutes to finish cooking the chicken and reduce the excess liquid.* You will notice that the chicken will take on a shiny appearance as the ghee/oil starts to separate.

-- Reduce the heat to medium, add the whipped yogurt and sauté gently for 2-3 minutes.
+- Reduce the heat to medium, add the whipped yogurt, and sauté gently for 2-3 minutes.
 Taste and add salt if necessary.
 (I usually need an extra 1/8 tsp.)
 Add freshly ground black pepper and garam masala and stir to combine.
-Top with green chillies, julienned ginger and coriander.
-Serve hot with roti, naan, bread or rice.
+Top with green chilies, julienned ginger, and coriander.
+Serve hot with roti, naan, bread, or rice.

 Finish with freshly ground black pepper and garam masala and stir.
-Garnish with green chillies, chopped ginger and coriander.
+Garnish with green chilies, chopped ginger, and coriander.